 In contrast, indirect procurement is often decentralized and scattered across various organizational departments.
 More often than not, it is managed in silos by various stakeholders, each with their own budgets, authorization procedures, and purchasing processes.

-Direct procurement places emphasis on building strong and sustainable vendor relationships.
+Direct procurement places emphasis on building strong and sustainable supplier relationships.
 Beyond price considerations, factors like delivery schedules and quality significantly impact production.
-Reliable vendor relationships must be mutually beneficial, and focused on success.
+Reliable supplier relationships must be mutually beneficial, and focused on success.

-Indirect procurement, however, often prioritizes cost optimization, resulting in more transactional vendor relationships.
+Indirect procurement, however, often prioritizes cost optimization, resulting in more transactional supplier relationships.

 4. Inventory Management